PrajwalBanakar/test-repo/README.md

 # Test app

-This app is created to test github repo.
+This app is created to test github repo!